grote/seedvault-LFB/README.md

 If the reference count of a chunk reaches `0`, we can delete it from storage as it isn't used by a backup anymore.

-Before making a backup pass and using this cache, we might want to check if all chunks are still available on storage.
+When making a backup pass and hitting the files cache, we need to check that all chunks are still available on storage.
-Although it might be simpler to initially assume that storage is only modified by us.

 ## Backup Archive